At Charleston, we like making things fun and exciting. One way we do that is by having several different session formats to shake things up a bit.

 Concurrent Sessions – The workhorse of the conference is a standard 40 minute session from a single speaker or group of speakers in a traditional presentation style.
 Concurrents are scheduled across all of our conference locations.

-Shotgun Sessions – Moderated by a time keeper and presented in only 6 minutes and 40 seconds each, these succinct, “Pecha Kucha-like” sessions are scheduled during a 45 minute concurrent session timeslot with 5 presentations back to back.
+Stopwatch Sessions – Moderated by a time keeper and presented in only 6 minutes and 40 seconds each, these succinct, “Pecha Kucha-like” sessions are scheduled during a concurrent session timeslot with 5 presentations back to back.
 Time is provided at the end of the session for Q&A with all five presenters.

 Innovation Lightning Rounds – These 60 minute sessions focus on innovative or entrepreneurial thinking in libraries – new ways to solve problems, new technology or existing tech utilized in new ways, etc. They will feature five 10-minute presentations back-to-back, with a moderator for introductions, Q&A, and time keeping.

 Poster Sessions – Presenters will be available to answer questions and narrate their posters during this 60 minute session.
 Running concurrently with the poster sessions is a “Happy Hour Networking” event with speed networking, appetizers, and a cash bar.
 You can mix, mingle, get a bite to eat, and visit the posters all at one time.